 At the beginning of the spring term, the College of Education Executive Committee solicits nominations for members for the Promotion and Tenure Committee from the faculty of the College of Education.
 Nominees will include internal and external members.
 Nominated faculty must accept nomination before their names are placed on the ballot.
 Nominations for the Promotion and Tenure Committee will be presented at the regularly scheduled March meeting of the College of Education faculty.
 The ballot shall be circulated according to the election calendar of the University, or at least one week before the April meeting when elections will be conducted.
-If there are more nominees than slots to fill on the committee, the election will be conducted on a confidential electronic ballot.
-For the 2011-2012 election, nominations shall be made separately for the 1-year, 2-year and 3-year terms.
+If there are more nominees than slots to fill on the committee, the election will be made separately for the 1-year, 2-year and 3-year terms.
 The election for the 3-year terms (both internal and external) will be conducted first, then for the 2-year terms (both internal and external), and then for the 1-year term (internal only).
 A candidate may be nominated for each of the slots and his or her name removed for subsequent elections if selected.